inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

-# Epidural and Motor Block/Brommage Score Rules
+# Epidural and Motor Block Assessment/Bromage Score Rules

 ## Rules for Epidural and the level of motor block that the epidural is providing to the patient

 EPIC
 Some patients will be given an epidural for pain management.
-While epidurals are effective, they also carry risk as they can cause temporary paralysis (motor block) which if gone unnoticed for too long can have catastrophic implications including permanent paralysis.
+While epidurals are effective, they also can have complications and carry risk as they can cause temporary paralysis (motor block) which if gone unnoticed for too long can have catastrophic implications including permanent paralysis.
-It is therefore important for clinical staff to have an overview of who on the units is using an epidural for pain relief and what their level of motor block is in order to ensure patient safety.
-A patient with an epidural attached is a patient safety risk much like a patient with a difficult airway.
+It is therefore important for clinical staff to have an overview of who on the units is using an epidural for pain relief and what their level of motor block (temporary paralysis) in order to ensure patient safety.

+All patients who have been on an epidural in the last four hours need to have Assessment of their level of motor block to their right and left leg (also called the Bromage Score) 2 hourly in day (08:00-19:59) and 4 hourly in the night (20:00-07|:59).

 The epidural metric will be included on the pain tile and will not have its own tile.

 Whether a patient has an epidural will be denoted on the pain score floor plan.
 An additional tab floor plan will be added to display the motor block data.
-There are no individual patient charts for this metric
+There are no individual patient charts for this metric.
+There will be two SPC charts of the Percentage of Motor Block Assessments done on time (A- Day and B- Night).

 EPIC Flowsheets
 Flowsheet	Row ID | Manual/Automatic/Calculated Input | Comments	| Expected documentation frequency